 For many sites, especially eCommerce sites, there comes a time when they have to change their offerings to meet the evolving needs of their customers.
-When these changes happen, you may find that many of your backlinks are no longer as relevant as they once were, since you don’t offer those products anymore.
+When these changes happen, you may find that many of your backlinks are no longer as relevant as they once were since you don’t offer those products anymore.
 So what do you do?
-Disavow the unrelated links, like the user’s SEO agency did for him?
+First, disavow the unrelated links, as the user’s SEO agency did for him.

-This is the question Mueller answered above, the one where he said NOT to disavow the links.
+This is the question Mueller answered above, where he said NOT to disavow the links.

-Just because your site has changed a bit doesn’t mean its rankings do.
-And since it isn’t imperative that you disavow every unrelated link to your site, your rankings should stick near to their current state—but only if you leave those links alone.
+Just because your site has changed slightly doesn’t mean its rankings do.
+And since it isn’t imperative that you disavow every unrelated link to your website, your rankings should stick near to their current state—but only if you leave those links alone.

 Remember: Mueller said it’s normal for companies to “change their focus.”
-Google sees it as a natural part of running an online business, and that, over time, your site “builds value.”
-So when you do something drastic like get rid of months’ and years’ worth of links, just because they are related to something you no longer offer, you’re actually shooting your site right in the footer.
+Google sees it as a natural part of running an online business and that, over time, your site “builds value.”
+So when you do something drastic like getting rid of months’ and years’ worth of links just because they are related to something you no longer offer, you’re shooting your site right in the footer.

-So we know really bad links should still be disavowed.
-And we know not all unrelated links need to be disavowed, as that can have an adverse effect on your rankings.
+So we know terrible links should still be disavowed.
+And we know not all unrelated links need to be disavowed, as that can hurt your rankings.

-What this should tell you is you need to keep an eye on your backlink profile very closely.
+This should tell you that you must carefully keep an eye on your backlink profile.

 Google says on its Disavow Backlinks page that you should be “confident that the links are causing issues for you” before disavowing them.
-The disavow tool should only be used in serious cases; Google can pretty much handle the rest.
+The disavow tool should only be used in severe cases; Google can handle the rest.

 So, yes—you can leave those now-unrelated links alone.
-As long as they’re from legit sources and not just a part of some link scheme or link farm, you don’t have to disavow them.
+You don’t have to disavow them as long as they’re from legit sources and not just a part of some link scheme or link farm.
 You’ll continue to get some good link juice from these links, and they won’t negatively affect your site.

-Still aren’t sure how to tell the difference between a bad link and a really bad link?
+Still, aren’t sure how to tell the difference between bad and terrible links?

-We have removed over 20 Google manual penalties from our client base, so we know links pretty dang well.
-Our methodology involves a scrutinizing look at each link on your site to tell whether it’s legit or not.
-Admittedly, the process has gotten a little easier over the years, however, combatting blackhat SEO is still an ongoing challenge.
-Even links that appear to be from quality sources may in fact not be.
+We have removed over 20 Google manual penalties from our client base, so we know links well.
+Our methodology involves scrutinizing each link on your site to tell whether it’s legit or not.
+Admittedly, the process has gotten a little easier over the years; however, combatting black hat SEO is still challenging.
+Even links that appear to be from quality sources may not be.

-It can be difficult to tell a good link from a bad one, so it’s best to leave disavowing links to the experts.
+It can be challenging to tell a good link from a bad one, so it’s best to leave disavowing links to the experts.
 Leave it to SEO Inc.